-The faculty give preference to applicants with a minimum FRK index of 5.5.
+If you submit the optional GRE Score Report, the program will calculate your FRK index.
+A FRK index of 5.5 or higher is preferred.
 For example, a student might obtain a 5.5 FRK index with a 3.0 undergraduate GPA and GRE scores of 500 in both the verbal and quantitative areas.
 The FRK index formula permits higher GRE scores to compensate for lower GPA and vice-versa.

 As with most doctoral programs in Counseling Psychology, admission is highly competitive.
-We receive 120-150 applications per year and accept approximately 4-6 students.
-Many applicants who have FRK scores in excess of 5.5 are not admitted because our faculty size is not large enough to provide proper training to all who qualify on this dimension.
-Among students who entered the program during the past three years, the average FRK index was 6.79.
-Average GPA, GRE verbal, and GRE quant scores have been 3.74, 562, and 659, respectively.
+We receive 100-150 applications per year and accept approximately 4-6 students.
+Among students who entered the program during the past three years, the average FRK index was 6.7.
+Average GPA, GRE verbal, and GRE quant scores have been 3.60., 156, and 151, respectively.